 Each IoT applications and its connections are prone to attacks from hackers as the more significant the number of IoT devices, the more gateways for attacks.
 These attacks are IoT attacks and thus demand IoT security.

-The history of IoT attacks is rich, and thus the requirement for protection against these attacks is paramount.
-However, when it comes to larger organizations, the threat posed is even higher, and it is important to draw attention to the amplified need for IoT security measures.
-This article talks about IoT and IoT security measures that can help organizations and individuals to keep their IoT safe.
+The history of IoT attacks is rich; thus, the requirement for protection against these attacks is paramount.
+However, when it comes to larger organizations, the threat is even higher, and it is essential to draw attention to the amplified need for IoT security measures.
+This article talks about what is IoT and IoT security measures that can help organizations and individuals to keep their IoT safe.